NasirNobin/zsh-valet/README.md

-## Recommanded PHP installation method
+## Recommended PHP installation method
-If for some reason this plugin doesn't work with your environemnt.
-We recommand you uninstall your PHP versions and reinstall with this following method.
+If for some reason this plugin doesn't work with your environment.
+We recommend you uninstall your PHP versions and reinstall with the following method.
 ```bash
 brew tap shivammathur/php